Granite Hills High School (El Cajon, California): Recent history

 Recently, Granite Hills has been undergoing some construction to many of its classes.
 The football field has also been renovated.

 It was discovered that Granite's soil contains a large amount of carcinogens.
 As of January, 2009, studies were in progress and the source of contamination was unknown.
 Tainted dirt has also been found at other schools in the district.

 In January 2009 the long time eagle statue, "Ernie", was ripped off of its base by vandals and destroyed.

 Granite Hills Marching Band

 The students in the GHHS Marching Band perform at the Mother Goose Parade, Christmas in the lights, Alpine Parade, and at every home football game especially the Homecoming game.
 The marching Eagles also go to "Band Night" featuring the SDSU Marching Aztecs and gathering other marching bands from the GUHSD District.
 Popular tunes such as the "007 Theme" and "Bon Jovi Theme" highlight the "GUHSD Marching Band and Color Guard Field Show Extravaganza" held every year.
 During second semester they do winter and spring concerts as the "Concert Band".
 Some are joint concerts with middle schools from Cajon Valley School District.

 Athletics

 Granite Hills offers every California Interscholastic Federation sanctioned sport.
+On December 10, 2022, the Granite Hills Eagles beat San Ramon Valley of Danville for the California State 2-A football title at Saddleback College, scoring in overtime and then holding on.
+This was the first state football championship in school history.

+On November 18, 2023, the Eagles won the San Diego Section Open Division football championship, defeating the favored Lincoln Hornets 27-26.
+The Eagles lost to Mission Viejo in the next round.
+Mission Viejo went on to win the Div.
+1AA state championship.